 11.1.
 What are the sleeping arrangements on Kimberley and Kakadu camping tours?

 On our camping programs, our guests sleep in quality swags and easy to erect dome tents.
-Our swags are extra large king single swags, a thick canvas “bed roll” fitted with a high density foam mattress.
-You will be surprised at how comfortable sleeping on the ground can be!
+Our swags are wide single swags, a thick canvas “bed roll” fitted with a high density foam mattress.
+You will be surprised how comfortable sleeping on the ground can be!
 We provide fresh sheets, pillows and pillow cases.
 For hygiene reasons, we ask you to bring your own sleeping bag, unless otherwise arranged.
-Singles will be provided with their own three person dome style tent, while couples have a choice of this same tent or a larger, standing room dome style tent.
+Singles will be provided with their own two person dome style tent, while couples have a choice of this same tent or a larger, standing room dome style tent.
 Yes, you will need to chip in when setting up camp, which is why we choose equipment that is easy to handle.
-We normally set up camp and have a fire going within 10-15mins of arrival at camp, then you are free to relax!
+We normally set up camp and have a fire going within 15mins of arrival at camp, then you are free to relax!

 11.2.
 Is there an affordable alternative to tent camping?